ucancallmealicia/archivesspace-collection-control-toolbox/README.md

 * Possible Uses:
  * Break out locations data (ranges, shelf numbers, etc.) that was combined into a single field during ASpace import
+ * Normalize box and folder numbering
+ * Cluster terms for containers to create a definitive container profile list from existing data

 #### Common regular expression patterns for identifying and remediating archival data